JamiePringle/PringleLushByers_InvasibilityInRealOcean/README.md

 # PringleLushByers_InvasibilityInRealOcean
-Interactive figures and code for Pringle, Lush and Byers paper "Alongshore variation in currents make some regions of the coastal ocean more vulnerable to the introduction of non-native species with planktonic dispersal"
+Interactive figures and code for Pringle, Lush and Byers paper "Alongshore variation in currents make some regions of the coastal ocean more vulnerable to the introduction of non-native species with planktonic dispersal."
+More information will appear here once it makes it through the review process.